Eat Right to Breathe Right!

 • Massage behind the chest with mustard oil mixed with eucalyptus oil or camphor

-• When there is acute problem change the swar - breathe from the nostril which is blocked (or passive) and close the other one (active nostril) with the thumb.
+• When there is an acute problem, change the swar - breathe from the nostril which is blocked (or passive) and close the other one (active nostril) with the thumb.
 Do slow breathing as per your capacity

-Remember stress affects thoughts and emotions and can depress immune system, can create heaviness in lungs and can lead to breathing problems.
-Yoga is a hugely beneficial tool to control the thoughts and emotional problems, increase lung capacity and create hormonal balance.
+Remember stress affects thoughts and emotions and can depress the immune system, create heaviness in the lungs, and lead to breathing problems.
+Yoga is a hugely beneficial tool to control the thoughts and emotional problems, increase lung capacity, and create hormonal balance.

 Author